clarus/coq-blog/posts/2019-09-28 Importing mutually recursive types from OCaml to Coq.md

     Arguments Eq {_}.
     Arguments Plus {_}.

-Here `'a` becomes a "left" variable and `'b` a right variable.
+Here we transform `'a` to a type parameter and `'b` to a type index.

 ## Limitations
 Many&nbsp;OCaml programs define all types as mutually recursive by default.
 In&nbsp;Coq this is usually very difficult as:

 * only algebraic and synonym types can be mutual;
-* all type variables on the left must be the same;
+* all type parameters must be the same;
 * the "strictly positive" constraint in&nbsp;Coq prevents some constructions (such as having a type as a type parameter for another);
 * the proofs or the definition of recursive functions on mutually recursive types is more complicated than with simple recursive types.